gwu-libraries/TweetSets/README.md

         --conf spark.driver.host=$SPARK_DRIVER_HOST \
         tweetset_loader.py spark-create /dataset/path/to

+3. Extracts will be stored in `/tweetset_data/full_datasets` and will be visible in the UI.

 ### Reloading an existing set with Apache Spark
 1. Start and connect to a loader container: